First National Bank (Bayonne, NJ)

 Cause Details

-Directors closed the bank and placed it in the custody of the national bank examiner because of inability to realize ready cash on securities and depleted cash reserve.
+Directors closed the bank and placed it in the custody of national bank examiners due to depleted cash reserve and inability to realize ready cash.

 Newspaper Excerpt